Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 <br/>

-## 2.3 Background: Chinese and UK Second-hand Markets
+## 2.3 Background: Chinese Second-hand Market

-The secondhand market in China is at its nascent but growing dramatically. <br/>

-Research stated the recommerce market had reached \$71.1 billion in 2017 and is predicted to double the size by 2020.
-However, compared to the large secondhand market in the western world which can count up to 10% of its total GDP (Gross Domestic Product), Chinese secondhand market only made up around 0.6% of the total GDP in 2017 (Wang, 2019).
-Meanwhile, the second-hand economy in great Britain is the second-hand economy is thriving, with 42% of citizens selling pre-loved items in 2017 (Johnson, 2018).<br/>
+The secondhand market in China is at its nascent but growing dramatically. <br/>Statistics shows the Chinese recommerce market had reached \$71.1 billion in 2017, made up around 0.6% of the total GDP in 2017 and is predicted to double by 2020(Wang, 2019).However, compared to the large scale secondhand market in some western country, the Chinese market still have loads of room for improvement.
+For example, the total value of listed goods on Blocket, the largest Sweden online second-hand platform, corresponded to 11% of Swedish GDP (CASI, 2020).

 There are several reasons why Chinese secondhand market is limited.<br/>

 The traditional offline recycle bear the brunt first.
 From a cultural perspective, the older generation believed that second-hand items are not "lucky" since the reason they get abandoned remains unknown.
 For example, a car could be resold because it had gone through accidents.
 The new owner might have to deal with the bad luck brought by this car.
-Plus, some think it is beneath their dignity to use unwanted items.
+Plus, some think it is beneath their dignity to use unwanted items. <br/>

 From a cognitive aspect, most charity shops are run by the government who seldom promote these charity services.
 The shortage of systematic marketing plan also causes trouble to the donate-selling business.
 Most importantly, the items in these shops are not included in the tax exemption policy.
 Therefore the price of the second-hand products is close to the market price, which is hardly attractive to the public.
-The most bizarre situation is that the price in some charity shop is even higher than the normal price - the extra fee is explained as the donation to charity.
+It is reported that that the price in some charity shop is even higher than the normal price - the extra fee is explained as the donation to charity. <br/>

 From an infrastructure perspective, the broken service chain has to take responsibility for the recycling dilemma.
 Recently there are more recycle box installed within the community.
 However, when the box is filled, nobody bothers to deliver them to the company in charge.
 Items packed in the box get rotten and smelly.
 In this case, people would rather directly dump their used stuff.<br/>

 As for the online second-hand platforms, the concern mentioned most from the Chinese secondhand buyer is the reliability of the seller, followed by the questionable hygiene of second-hand products.
 Sometimes costumers receive the product that is not compatible with the images shown online (CBNData, 2019). <br/>